xieyonghao/homepage/README.md

 - Simulations were performed using MATLAB software.
 The data were substituted into the model for calculation, and the results were compared with the existing model.
 The results showed that the improved mathematical model created has a more significant improvement in efficiency than the original model.

 #### **Team Leader, Research project(Mar.
 2019 – Jun.
-2019), Siemens Smart Manufacturing Challenge Supervised by Prof. Wang Changkun at Nanchang Hangkong University,Nanchang, China**
+2019), Siemens Smart Manufacturing Challenge Supervised by Prof. Wang Changkun at Nanchang Hangkong University, Nanchang, China**

 - We designed a logistics system with the function of indoor and outdoor automatic navigation.
 The logistics trolley can automatically communicate with the elevator and automatic door and implement control; the trolley must transport materials accurately;